Can You Feel the Excitement? Kamala Is Back and in the Lead!

 Advertisement

-Now in New York, it seems the state is poised to make it legal to confiscate housing.
+Now, in New York, it seems the state is poised to legalize the confiscation of housing.
 For the "greater good," of course.

-The Community Opportunity to Purchase Act (COPA) will allow a first look or "right to match" process for certain multifamily building sales, giving qualified nonprofit entities an early opportunity to buy before (or alongside) the open market.
-That's ripe for corruption and the government confiscation of properties to organizations it deems "qualified."
+The Community Opportunity to Purchase Act (COPA) will allow a first-look, or "right to match" process for certain multifamily building sales, giving qualified nonprofit entities an early opportunity to purchase before (or alongside) the open market.
+That's ripe for corruption and for the government confiscating properties from organizations it deems "qualified."

 According to Planetizen, the law gives non-profits a "leg up" on property purchases so they can be "rehabilitated and preserved as affordable."
 It claims COPA applies to buildings with "poor conditions or where an affordability provision is expiring."
 The bill was first introduced in 2020, but the newer version "narrows the types of buildings that qualify" and makes exemptions for properties with fewer than four apartments.